Dallas (1978 TV series) season 4: Crew

 The season's episode writers include showrunner Leonard Katzman, the returning Arthur Bernard Lewis, Linda B. Elstad, Loraine Despres, and Rena Down, and as well as new additions Robert J. Shaw, Leah Markus, Howard Lakin, Louis Elias, and David Paulsen.
 Philip Capice continues to serve as sole executive producer, as Lee Rich, left the show after the previous season.
 Katzman serves as producer, and Cliff Fenneman as associate producer.
 Arthur Bernard Lewis continues as executive story editor, with Camille Marchetta, Rena Down, and Robert J. Shaw serving as story editors.

+Production

+Like many other shows on air in 1980, production of Dallas was impacted by the 1980 actors strike, which delayed the show returning to screens until November 1980.
+However, this only slightly lessened the length of the season with 23 episodes being broadcast up to May 1981.